Bjarrrne/ezgal/README.md

 * Creates thumbnails automatically (may take a while on first startup)
 * No need for a specific way of adding files.
 Simply add them in any way you want.
 FTP, PhotSync App, WebDav, etc.
 * Everything is stored locally!
 No need for an internet connection because this doesn't use CDNs for external assets.
 This might be stupid but at the same time I wanted to create something that can work even when your server isn't connected to the internet (except GMaps, which is only activated when adding an API-Key).
+* Compatible file formats:
+  * Everything Imagemagick has delegates installed for
+  * Raw files
+  * Standard HTML5 compatible videos
-* Compatible file formats: Unknown.
-Well kind of.
-RAW doesn't work as of yet.
-Web-standard image files (jpg, png, gif, bmp) work.
-The rest is trial and error I guess.
+  * The rest is trial and error I guess.

 ## What I'd like to accomplish (kind of a Roadmap)
 - [x] Show Gifs/Videos (still having frontend problems)
+  - [ ] Thumbnails for videos? (ffmpeg etc.)
 - [x] Show Metadata/Exif data
-- [x] Get Lazyload to work (needs some more testing)
+- [x] Get Lazyload to work
 - [x] Fullscreen slideshow when image is opened (with preloader)
 - [ ] Filtering options according to metadata (date, file type, metadata, etc.)
 - [ ] Ability to create a Gif from monthly/daily picturesets (because why not?)